rd9437/weather-API/README.md

 **How to use**

 + **Enter City Name:** Start by typing the name of the city you want to check the weather for in the provided text input field.
-+**Get Weather:** Click the "Get Weather" button to retrieve the weather information for the entered city.
++ **Get Weather:** Click the "Get Weather" button to retrieve the weather information for the entered city.
-+**View Weather:** Once the weather information is fetched, you will see details such as temperature, description, humidity, and wind speed for the specified city.
++ **View Weather:** Once the weather information is fetched, you will see details such as temperature, description, humidity, and wind speed for the specified city.

 **Features**

-+**Real-Time Weather Data:** The Weather App fetches current weather data from an external API, ensuring that you receive accurate and up-to-date information.
++ **Real-Time Weather Data:** The Weather App fetches current weather data from an external API, ensuring that you receive accurate and up-to-date information.
-+**User-Friendly Interface:** With a simple and intuitive interface, the Weather App makes it easy for you to check the weather for any city quickly.
++ **User-Friendly Interface:** With a simple and intuitive interface, the Weather App makes it easy for you to check the weather for any city quickly.
-+**Customizable Units:** Weather information is provided in metric units (Celsius for temperature, meters per second for wind speed), ensuring compatibility with international standards.
++ **Customizable Units:** Weather information is provided in metric units (Celsius for temperature, meters per second for wind speed), ensuring compatibility with international standards.

 **Support**